Trabuco Hills Lacrosse FAQ

 A. Here’s the key people you need to know for now:

-- Head Coach: Scott Leong … in 5th year as the boss!
+- Head Coach: Scott Leong … finished 5th year as the boss this spring!

-- Assistant Coach: Rich Ransom … in 5th year as assistant!
+- Assistant Coach: Rich Ransom … finished 5th year as assistant!

-- Assistant Coach: Melanie Page … in her 2nd year!
+- Assistant Coach: Melanie Page … finished her 2nd year!

 - Administrative chief: Jon Lansner … everything off the field.